knpuniversity/oauth/knpu/security.rst

 Security
 ========

-Since TopCluck is handling a lot of access tokens for his farmer friends, he wants to make sure it's secure.
-Nothing would be worse than for the access tokens of his users to get stolen - allowing some outsider to take control of people's farms!
+Since TopCluck is handling a lot of access tokens for Brent's farmer friends, he wants to make sure it's secure.
+Nothing would be worse than for the access tokens of the TopCluck farmers to get stolen - allowing some city slicker to take control of the good people's farms!

-Exchanging tokens in a secure way isn't easy because there are a lot of opportunities for a hacker to be listening to the requests or doing something else clever.
+Exchanging tokens in a secure way isn't easy because there are a lot of opportunities for a hacker to be listening to the requests or doing some other clever thing.

 CSRF Protection with the state Parameter
 ----------------------------------------